 This is one of my favorite questions to ask those seeking a career change and is explained in greater detail in Clayton Christensen’s book How Will You Measure Your Life?
 When we go shopping for a career change, we sometimes forget this bigger question.
 Think about what your new career needs to deliver for you to be more satisfied than you are.
 Then ask yourself honestly how likely is it that this new career will actually be able to provide those factors.
 If the answer to this question is yes, then you’re on the path to a new career that will be fulfilling and satisfying.

-St. Edward’s University in Austin, Texas, has a graduate program that will help you reach your professional and personal goals, whether you’re looking to move up in your current job, open the door to a new career or pursue a lifelong passion.
-Our one daytime and six evening programs will give you the skills and tools to excel in your chosen career.
+St. Edward’s University in Austin, Texas, has graduate programs that will help you reach your professional and personal goals, whether you’re looking to move up in your current job, open the door to a new career or pursue a lifelong passion.